ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 What is rosdep?
 ---------------

-``rosdep`` is ROS's dependency management utility that can work with ROS packages and external libraries.
+``rosdep`` is dependency management utility that can work with packages and external libraries.
 ``rosdep`` is a command-line utility for identifying and installing dependencies to build or install a package.
 It can be or is invoked when:

-- Building a workspace and needing appropriate dependencies to build the packages within
+- Before building a workspace and needing appropriate dependencies to build the packages within
 - Install packages (e.g. ``sudo apt install ros-{DISTRO}-demo-nodes-cpp``) to check the dependencies needed for it to execute
 - and more!

 It has the ability to work over a single package or over a directory of packages (e.g. workspace).

+While the name may suggest so, ``rosdep`` is semi-agnostic to ROS.
+You can utilize this powerful tool in non-ROS software project [1]_.

+..
+[1] As you may see in this document, ``rosdep`` can be installed as a standalone Python package.
+To execute it, it relies on the ``rosdep keys`` to be available on the same host.
+The keys can be downloaded from a public github repo by just a few sinmple commands.

 A little about package.xml files
 --------------------------------

-A package's ``package.xml`` file contains a set of dependencies.
+``package.xml`` is the file in your software where ``rosdep`` finds the set of dependencies.
 The dependencies in this file are generally referred to as "rosdep keys".
 These are represented in the tags ``<depend>``, ``<test_depend>``, ``<exec_depend>``, ``<build_depend>``, and ``<build_export_depend>``.
 They specify in what situation each of the dependencies are required in.